RGV advocates raise awareness on World AIDS Day

 South Texas College along with Rio Grande Valley public health advocates hosted a virtual discussion Tuesday for World AIDS Day.

-Oscar Lopez, a national director of policy for Poderososo said homophobia is one reason why some families don't want to talk about AIDS or HIV.
+Oscar Lopez, a national director of policy for Poderosos, said homophobia is one reason why some families don't want to talk about AIDS or HIV.

 "A lot of the people who contract HIV are gay and bisexual men and men who have sex with men, but identify as heterosexual," Lopez said.